13 Research Backed Health Benefits of Spirulina

 Hepatitis C is a viral infection that causes the inflammation of the liver and when not detected early can cause liver failure .

 Spirulina possesses antibacterial and immune stimulating activities that can help treat this ailment.
-Sixty-six people (diagnosed with hepatitis-C) went through a clinical study, 30 of them were treated with the spirulina supplement and the rest were treated with Silymarin.
+Sixty-six people (who have hepatitis-C) went through a clinical study.
+Thirty of them had spirulina supplement while the rest took Silymarin.

 12. Helps in the Fight with Malnutrition